 First and foremost, you don’t require special training or 3-Dimension modeling software to carry out this step.
-You’ll only have to make some decisions and then draw your plan on a plain paper using a pencil.
+You’ll only have to make some decisions and then draw your plan on plain paper using a pencil.
 For instance, you can choose the general shape of your design to be a basic rectangle or include the knee cutout which provides improved legroom and comfortable workspace.
-However, this does not mean that you cannot use a 3-Dimensions modelling software if you’ve the skills of using them.
+However, this does not mean that you cannot use a 3-Dimensions modeling software if you have the skills of using them.

 This is then followed by choosing the dimensions of your desk.
 The common size of the desk is approximately 60” wide, 30” tall and 30” deep.
 Although these dimensions are common guidelines, you should try to customize them in your preference.

-Additionally, you will have to make a decision on the glass at the top of your desk.
+Additionally, you will have to decide on the glass at the top of your desk.
 This might appear obvious since you might assume the glass top’s dimensions will be similar to the overall dimensions of the desk.
 However, you’ve to make the following considerations;

-- If you want to include some unique in-built accessories such as a wireless hidden phone charger or the flush mount echo from Amazon, then you’ll at least need wooden surface as part of your desk.
+- If you want to include some unique in-built accessories such as a wireless hidden-phone charger or the flush mount echo from Amazon, then you’ll at least need a wooden surface as part of your desk.

 - The cables coming from the graphics card and motherboard should be routed at the back.
-In addition, if the components flush with your desk’s back, you’ll be unable to push your desk to a wall.
+Also, if the components flush with your desk’s back, you’ll be unable to push your desk to a wall.

 - If you want to mount the dual monitor corner desk, rather than having it sitting on top, it’s safer and easier to mount it to wood instead of glass.